Buckwheat Cheese Straws Recipe

 Buckwheat Cheese Straws

-Before we get to the recipe I should also say, another thing I like about these is all the ways you can use them at the table.
+Before we get to the recipe I should also say, another thing I love about cheese straws is all the ways you can display them at the table.
 They make a dramatic centerpiece standing upright in a small glass or jar, but are just as much fun lying down, stacked and tangled together like an edible pile of sticks.
+Big bouquets of cheese straws in larger vessels is the way to go if you have more baking capacity.
+The drama!

-It also occurred to me as I was making this last batch, that if you got tired of making straws, you might stamp out various cracker shapes.
+If you get tired of making straws, you might stamp out various shapes.
 I haven't tried it with this exact dough, but I suspect it would work nicely.
-I'd keep the dough 1/4-inch thick or less, and keep a close eye on things while they are baking.
+Keep the dough 1/4-inch thick or less, and keep a close eye on things while they are baking

 101 Cookbooks Membership